NLnetLabs/draft-carpay-dns-ede-additions/draft-carpay-extra-ede-codes-dnssec-bogus.md

 --- abstract

-While implementing Extended DNS Errors in our DNSSEC validating resolver software Unbound, we encountered these specific situations regarding the DNSSEC bogus status where no Extended DNS Error were yet defined.
-This draft serves as a reference for the request of Extended DNS Error Codes in the IANA registry.
+This document serves as the reference for a request to the Internet Assigned Numbers Authority for entries to be added to the Extended DNS Error Codes registry on the Domain Name System (DNS) Parameters web page.

 --- middle

 # Introduction

+Extended DNS Errors (EDE) {{!RFC8914}} are a mechanism to return additional information about the cause of DNS errors.
+The more specific the cause of such errors can be indicated, the better the error conditions can be treated.
-While implementing Extended DNS Errors {{!RFC8914}} in our DNSSEC validating resolver software Unbound {{UnboundPR}}, we encountered these specific situations regarding the DNSSEC bogus status where no Extended DNS Error were yet defined.
-This draft serves as a reference for the request of Extended DNS Error Codes in the IANA registry.
+While implementing EDE in our DNSSEC validating resolver software Unbound {{UnboundPR}}, we encountered DNSSEC bogus error conditions for which no specific EDE INFO-CODEs are yet defined.
+This document enumerates those conditions with the goal to be used as a reference for the request to add entries for those error conditions to the IANA Extended DNS Error Codes registry on the Domain Name System (DNS) Parameters web page.

+# DNSSEC bogus error conditions

+The encountered error conditions for which no EDE INFO-CODE was defined yet are defined in the following subsections.

 ## Extended DNS Error Code TBD - Signature Wrong Size